 the ways performance is monitored and measured, so that actions that benefit women are recognized and rewarded.
 The combination of motivation and monitoring is at the core of many management reforms, but rarely has it been driven by the imperative of improved response to women.
-Women have found entry-points for bringing gender equality performance reviews into a number of contemporary institutional innovations to enable inclusive public oversight, such as participatory municipal budgeting in several Latin American countries, citizen participation in Mexico's Federal Electoral Institute. and community review of policing patterns in Chicago in the United States.10
+Women have found entry-points for bringing gender equality performance reviews into a number of contemporary institutional innovations to enable inclusive public oversight, such as participatory municipal budgeting in several Latin American countries, citizen participation in Mexico's Federal Electoral Institute, and community review of policing patterns in Chicago in the United States.10 or justice.

-Removing Barriers and Improving Access: Public responsiveness to women often requires analysing and removing obstacles that women may face in accessing services, market opportunities, or justice.
 Sometimes these obstacles are obvious, and involve compensating for the fact that some women may not have the time, money, education or mobility needed to exercise their rights or access services.
 In health systems, for example, developing mobile teams of public-health providers to work with low-income women in their homes helps overcome women's knowledge and mobility constraints.
 In post-conflict recovery, de-mining fields and water points instead of just main roads - improves women's use of physical space.11 In relation to elections, situating polling booths in markets overcomes the mobility and time constraints women face when they want to vote.
 In the 2006 Liberian elections, for instance, UNIFEM helped women's groups provide market women with transport to voter registration offices that were situated far from marketplaces.12